kar-pat/qr_python_playbook/object_oriented_programming/Python_Classes/Questions.md

 What are the conventions for private variables?

-Are private variables accessible from outside the class?
+Are private variables accessible from outside the class? no

 What are the differences between instance methods, class methods and static methods?

-What is method resolution order (MRO) and how does it work?
+What is method resolution order (MRO) and how does it work? method resolution order is the order that decides which parent classes to search for methods in to be implemented.
+It follows the order in which the methods are declared in the class constructor.

 When would you choose to use inheritance or composition?
+1. Use inheritance over composition in Python to model a clear is a relationship.
+First, justify the relationship between the derived class and its base.
+Then, reverse the relationship and try to justify it.
+If you can justify the relationship in both directions, then you should not use inheritance between them.
+2. Use inheritance over composition in Python to leverage both the interface and implementation of the base class.
+3. Use inheritance over composition in Python to provide mixin features to several unrelated classes when there is only one implementation of that feature.
+4. Use composition over inheritance in Python to model a has a relationship that leverages the implementation of the component class.
+5. Use composition over inheritance in Python to create components that can be reused by multiple classes in your Python applications.
+6. Use composition over inheritance in Python to implement groups of behaviors and policies that can be applied interchangeably to other classes to customize their behavior.
+7. Use composition over inheritance in Python to enable run-time behavior changes without affecting existing classes.